vijayanajay/stock_rule_based/docs/memory.md

 **Prevention**: When writing integration tests for logic that depends on specific data patterns (e.g., trends, volatility spikes, mean reversion), use deterministic, purpose-built test data.
 Avoid using purely random data, as it cannot guarantee that the necessary conditions for the test will be met, leading to flaky and unreliable test suites.

 ---

+### Test/Component Desynchronization in Reporter Module (2025-07-06)
+**Issue**: Two tests in `test_reporter.py` were failing with a `fixture not found` error during test setup.
+**Root Cause**: A structural desynchronization between the tests and the component they were intended to verify.
+The failing tests were calling the `reporter.generate_daily_report` function with an obsolete signature and were dependent on non-existent test fixtures (`temp_db`, `sample_data_dir`).
+Furthermore, they attempted to import from a module (`kiss_signal.positions`) that does not exist in the current architecture.
+This indicates the tests were remnants of a previous implementation and had not been updated in lock-step with the application code.
+**Fix**: The two obsolete and non-functional tests were replaced with new, correct tests that are synchronized with the current `reporter.py` API.
+The new tests use available fixtures (`tmp_path`, `sample_config`), mock dependencies correctly, and accurately verify the report generation logic for various scenarios, including when open and closed positions are present.
+**Prevention**: When refactoring a component's public API or changing its dependencies, all corresponding tests must be updated as part of the same atomic change.
+Allowing tests to become desynchronized from the code they are meant to validate makes the test suite unreliable and can hide regressions.
+Tests should be treated as first-class citizens of the codebase.

+---

+### Incomplete Test Implementation Leading to Suite Failure (2025-07-07)
+**Issue**: A test in `test_reporter.py` was failing with `sqlite3.ProgrammingError: Incorrect number of bindings supplied`.
+**Root Cause**: A structural issue of **test suite incompleteness**.
+The failing test, `test_generate_report_with_positions`, was a complex integration test that had been scaffolded but not fully implemented.
+The test setup included a call to `sqlite3.connect().execute()` to populate a test database, but the required data parameters for the SQL query were missing.
+This is a classic example of test code not being held to the same quality standard as application code, leading to a failure within the test suite itself rather than the application.
+**Fix**:
+1. The incomplete test was fully implemented.
+This involved providing the missing parameters to the `conn.execute()` call to correctly set up the initial database state for both "open" and "to-be-closed" positions.
+2. Mocks for the test's external dependencies (`_identify_new_signals`, `data.get_price_data`) were correctly configured to simulate a realistic reporting scenario.
+3. Comprehensive assertions were added to verify the final state of the database (e.g., positions correctly closed) and the content of the generated report.
+4. Other minor test errors in the same file (an incorrect function call signature and a non-hermetic fixture) were also corrected, bringing the entire module's test suite into a healthy, synchronized state.
+**Prevention**: Treat test code as a first-class citizen with the same quality standards as application code.
+Incomplete or "scaffolding" tests should not be committed to the main branch.
+All tests must be complete, self-contained (hermetic), and passing before a feature is considered "done".
+This prevents the test suite from becoming a source of noise and ensures it accurately reflects the health and correctness of the application.

+---